 Adding a Zendesk support address

 Zendesk addresses are variations of your original support address, support@yoursubdomain.zendesk.com.
 For example, help@yoursubdomain.zendesk.com.
-You can add as many support addresses as needed.
+You can add additional support addresses as needed.

 The following video gives you an overview of how to create custom email addresses: